lumina-gov/laws/in_force/acts/land.md

 4. The number of members in a Township Council is equal to the square root of the number of residents and landowners in that Township rounded up to the nearest whole number.

 #### Paragraph 5: Names
-1. Plots have 2 types of names: their coordinate-based name (CBN) and designated name (DN).
+1. Rural Plots have 2 types of names: their coordinate-based name (CBN) and designated name (DN).
 2. The CBN of the first plot (the extreme south-west) is 1-1.
 The first digit number (NS-CBN) refers to the north-south position, the last digit number (WE-CBN) refers to the west-east position.
 The CBN of the last plot (the extreme north-east) is 200-500.
     1. 1st coordinate (north-south) of north-east extreme: -17+0.01•X
     2. 2nd coordinate (west-east) of north-east extreme: 135+0.01•X
     3. 1st number (north-south) of north-east extreme: (X+17)/0.01
     4. 2nd number (west-east) of north-east extreme: (X-135)/0.01
 4. There are 4,000 theoretical Townships and 100,000 theoretical plots in Lumina, but thousands are in water.
 5. DNs may be designated by a Township Council and must be registered with Lumina Land.